Table of Contents

 However, because the devil has been observing humans for thousands of years, he has become expert in predicting human behavior.
 The devil has a fairly good idea on how humans will react to temptation, after all, he has been tempting humans since the Garden of Eden.
 Through observation and experience, he can guess with a high degree of accuracy just what humans are thinking.

 Therefore, believers should “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour” (1 Peter 5:8).
-And they can be sure that through God they can defeat the devil “Submit yourselves therefore to God.
+And they can be sure that through God, they can defeat the devil.
+The Lord promises, “Submit yourselves therefore to God.
 Resist the devil, and he will flee from you” (James 4:7).

 In His service,